Following are resources, both on campus and in the community, that may be of use.

 Tutoring is available for all HCC students through the college's Center for Academic Program Support (CAPS) in Donahue 240.
 HCC offers peer tutors, tutoring by appointment, study groups, and "drop-in" assistance at the Writing Center in Donahue 238 and the Math Center in DON240.
 For more information contact the CAPS center at (413) 552-2584 or firstname.lastname@example.org.

-The Assistive Technology Center offers assessment, training and access to all academic computing programs.
-Registry with Perkins Talking Book Library, BookShare, Learning Ally and direct publisher requests for electronic texts can be arranged through the Assistive Technology Center or through the your OSDDS counselor.
+The Assistive Technology Training Center offers assessment, training and access to all academic computing programs.
+Registry with Perkins Talking Book Library, BookShare, Learning Ally and direct publisher requests for electronic texts can be arranged through the Assistive Technology Training Center or through the your OSDDS counselor.

 Located in the Kittredge Center for Business and Workforce Development, the Career Center offers information and materials on careers, resume writing, job searches and training programs.
 Career Center staff can advise students and alumni with disabilities on a variety of job-related topics.
 Stop by KC322 or contact us at (413) 552-2597 or email@example.com.